 What are the top skills employers look for in psychology degree graduates in Pennsylvania?

-Communication skills are also essential.
-Graduates must clearly convey findings to clients, colleagues, or through reports, adapting to diverse populations.
+Communication skills are equally important.
+Graduates must effectively convey complex psychological concepts to clients, colleagues, or stakeholders, ensuring clear understanding across diverse populations.

 How to find internships in Pennsylvania relevant to a psychology degree?